 You may feel a small lump or notice a discharge of clear or bloodstained fluid from the nipple.
-Generally intraductal papillomas aren’t painful but some women can experience pain around the area.
+Generally intraductal papillomas aren’t painful but some women can have discomfort or pain around the area.

-How are they found?
+How are they found and treated?

 - a breast examination

 - a mammogram (breast x-ray) and/or an ultrasound scan (which uses high-frequency sound waves to produce an image)

 - a fine needle aspiration (FNA), core biopsy or vacuum assisted biopsy.

 Find out more information about mammograms and other tests.

 If you’re a woman under 40, you’re more likely to have an ultrasound scan than a mammogram.
 This is because younger women’s breast tissue can be dense which can make the x-ray image in a mammogram less clear.